joshuahvs/joshuahvs/README.md

-# Hi there 👋, I'm Joshua Hans Vito Soehendra
+# Hi there 👋, I'm Joshua Hans

 🎓 Information Systems undergraduate at Universitas Indonesia
 💡 Passionate about technology, product development, and creating solutions that make a real-world impact